 + Q. What type of hearing aid is best for me?

 HHF cannot make individual recommendations and advises you to consult your audiologist, who knows your hearing history.
 For information about purchasing hearing aids for the first time, read our guide, here.

 + Q. Is hearing loss permanent?

-Many types of hearing loss are permanent, while few can be cured with drugs or surgery.
+Many instances of hearing loss are sensorineural (permanent), while few can be cured with drugs or surgery.
 HHF works daily to fund research to find better treatments and biological cures for hearing loss.

 + Q. What are some of the latest advancements toward curing hearing loss?

 Through our collaborative Hearing Restoration Project (HRP), 15 top hearing scientists are conducting groundbreaking research toward discovering a biological cure for hearing loss and tinnitus.
 Birds, fish, and reptiles are able to restore their hearing.
 If the hair cells (the sensory cells that enable hearing) of a chick or a fish are damaged, new hair cells are formed spontaneously.
 Mammals are not able to regenerate hearing - yet!
 However, our scientists have recently observed regeneration in young mice, which is another positive step to a long process of hearing restoration in humans.